Max-plus fundamental solution semigroups for a class of difference Riccati equations

 where $Q_1$ is as per \er{eq:Q1}.

-Inherited from the semigroup property of $\{\op{S}_k, k\in\N\}$, the sets $\{\mathrm{S}_k,k\in\N\}$ and $\{\Lambda_k, k\in\N\}$ define two semigroups with propagation rules specified by \er{eq:convolution-kernel} and \er{eq:circledast-Lamk} respectively.
-The semigroup $\{\Lambda_k, k\in\N\}$ is referred to as the max-plus primal space fundamental solution for the DRE \er{eq:DRE}.
+Recalling that the set $\{\op{S}_k, k\in\N\}$, along with operator composition, defines a semigroup of operators, the sets $\{\mathrm{S}_k,k\in\N\}$ and $\{\Lambda_k, k\in\N\}$ define semigroups, with respective associative binary operations defined by the max-plus convolution \er{eq:convolution-kernel} and the $\circledast$ operation \er{eq:circledast-Lamk}.
+The semigroup $\{\Lambda_k, k\in\N\}$ is referred to here as the max-plus primal space fundamental solution for the DRE \er{eq:DRE}.
 Using representation \er{eq:Wk-primal-kernel}, the semigroup $\{\Lambda_k,k\in\N\}$ can be used to derive a new representation of the solution $P_k=\op{R}_k(P_0)$ of the DRE \er{eq:DRE}.